paquettm/420-302-VA_A25/LABS/LAB12_Deploying_IoT_System_as_Linux_Services.md

 sudo systemctl status iot-controller.service sudo systemctl status iot-webapp.service
 ```
+To leave each of these views, type the following: `:q`.
 All three should show `Active: active (running)`.

 ### Test 2: Check Health Monitoring